Questions and answers on banknotes

 Why do banknote series have to be replaced?

 The SNB wishes to ensure a high level of security for its banknotes.
-As technology develops quickly, the SNB must constantly work to stay ahead so that counterfeits have little or no chance.
+As technology develops quickly, the SNB must constantly work to stay ahead so that counterfeit notes have little or no chance.
 Furthermore, security features typical on previous banknotes are now used for security documents, medicines and branded goods, which is why new elements must be developed for banknote security.